Cat in Heat - Dealing with a cat in heat

 1. Sterilization (the best long-term solution).

-A spay removes the cause of the heat completely.
-During the procedure, the ovaries are removed, stopping hormone production.
-No hormones = no heat.
-It is a simple procedure with little risk, and it also prevents future health problems.
-Therefore, I recommend it to most cat owners.
+Spaying completely eliminates the cause of heat cycles.
+During the procedure, the ovaries are removed, which stops hormone production.
+No hormones = no heat cycles.
+It’s a simple procedure with few risks, and it also prevents future health problems.
+I therefore recommend it to most cat owners.

-Read more about the benefits of spaying here at AniCura.com
+Read more about the benefits of spaying here at AniCura.nl

 2. SHAM coverage (temporary hormonal reset).